Nossersvinet/Traefikv2/README.md

 So if you see a broken part plz report it here !!
 And not on the Forum or Discord of SudoBox.IO

-This guys don't have access to this Repository
+These guys don't have access to this Repository

        And they can't say **We did**
   They just changed spellings nothing else!
-All the real Contributors you can see the end
+All the real Contributors you can see at the end

 ```
 ---